apache/spark/docs/sql-programming-guide.md

 </div>
 </div>

-Note that there are two important requirement when using scalar pandas UDFs:
+Note that there are two important requirements when using scalar pandas UDFs:
-* The input and output series must have the same size.
+* The input and output series must have the same length.
-* How a column is splitted into multiple `pandas.Series` is internal to Spark, and therefore the result of user-defined function must be independent of the splitting.
+* How a column is split into multiple `pandas.Series` is internal to Spark, and therefore the result of user-defined function must be independent of the splitting.

 ### Group Map